Linux - Create and Manage Soft Links

 ln -s /etc/fstab fstab_shortcut

-Now if we list files and directories in long listing format, we’ll see:
+Now if we list files and directories in a long list format, we’ll see:

 ls -l